viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 Now, screw the cover back on with all wires extending out through the bottom of the cover.
 Feed the two wires you just added into the center cavity of the robot through one of the openings at the back side of the battery panel.

-If your battery pack has a non-barrel jack connector, you'll need to add one.
+If your battery pack does not have a barrel jack connector, you'll need to add one.
 Cut off any existing connector, and solder the red wire of a male barrel connector pigtail to the positive battery wire, the black wire from the pigtail connector to the negative battery wire.
 Don't plug the battery in just yet.

 #### Wire the power sources

-You now need to open the center/torso part of MAIV in order to access the wiring within.
+You now need to open the center/torso compartment of MAIV in order to access the wiring within.
-From the top portion of the already open base, locate any screws that attach lower base to the torso and remove them.
+From the top portion of the already open base, locate any screws that attach the lower base to the torso and remove them.
 Then, locate the screws on the sides of MAIV's torso and remove them.
 You should now be able to remove the back portion of the torso.
-Turn it over so that the wires coming out of the battery box and switches are facing upwards.
+Turn this over so that the wires coming out of the battery box and switches are facing upwards.

 <div class="td-max-width-on-larger-screens">
 <img src="../../img/maiv/maiv_main_board.jpg" alt="Omnibot MAIV power wiring." class="alignleft" title="Omnibot MAIV power wiring." style="max-width: 250px;" />